 \section{Feature learning loss function details}

-For both backbone and graph module features, we add cross-entropy losses to train the features include identity information:
+For both backbone and graph module features, we add cross-entropy losses to train the features include identity information: \begingroup

-where $Y_{\cdot}^i$ is the predicted probability for the ground-truth category of the $i$-th sample.
-It is computed based on the features $F^i_\cdot$ by the corresponding classification layer:

-where $W_\cdot$ means learnable parameters of classification layers.
-Except that, we design a new metric learning loss called Heterogeneous Center Contrastive (HCC) loss:
+\endgroup where $y_i$ is the ground-truth identity label of the $i$-th sample, and $p_i^b[y_i]$ and $p_i^g[y_i]$ denote the predicted probabilities of the ground-truth category. $W_b$ and $W_g$ are learnable parameters of classification layers.
+Except that, we design a new metric learning loss called Heterogeneous Center Contrastive (HCC) loss: \begingroup

-where $I$ is the input features and $C$ is their heterogeneous center. $j$ and $k$ mean the indexes of the positives and negatives for the $i$-th samples.
-Specifically, $C^j$ are feature centers computed by features of positive samples of the $i$-th sample in the current batch.
-And $C^k$ is similar but computed by negative samples.
-This metric learning loss essentially put the features close to their corresponding category centers and put them away from the negative centers.
+\endgroup where $I$ is the input features and $C$ is their heterogeneous center. $C_i^+$ is computed by the positive samples of the $i$-th sample from the other modality in the current batch, and $C_{i,k}^-$ is computed by the negative samples of the $k$-th negative identity from the other modality.
+This metric learning loss essentially puts the features close to their corresponding heterogeneous positive centers and puts them away from the heterogeneous negative centers.
 We add this loss to both graph features and the backbone features.
-Their metric learning losses are:
+Their metric learning losses are: \begingroup

-where the feature-level HCC loss aims to guide features embed in the euclidean ($Eu$) space well.
-And the logit-level one puts KL-divergence ($KL$) constraints on the classification results, further regularizing the logit distribution.
+\endgroup where the feature-level HCC loss aims to guide features embed in the Euclidean ($Eu$) space well.
+And the probability-level one puts KL-divergence ($KL$) constraints on the classification probability distribution.
 We set $\rho_{Eu}=0.6$ and $\rho_{KL}=6$, respectively.